Treatments for teeth grinding (bruxism) include using mouth guards or mouth splints, and therapy.

 If you grind your teeth while you're asleep, it may help to wear a mouth guard or mouth splint at night.

 Mouth guards and splints even out the pressure across your jaw and create a physical barrier between your upper and lower teeth to protect them from further damage.
 They can also reduce any grinding noises you make at night.

 Mouth guards are similar to those used in sports such as boxing or rugby.
-They're rubber or plastic and can be made by your dentist to fit your mouth.
-You can also buy a mouth guard from your local pharmacist, but it's unlikely to fit as well as a custom-made one.
+They're rubber or plastic and can be made by a dentist to fit your mouth.
+You can also buy a mouth guard from a pharmacist, but it's unlikely to fit as well as a custom-made one.

 You'll usually have to pay for a custom-made dental appliance.
-It's often a band 3 treatment, but may be more expensive, depending on the type of appliance recommended and how it's made.
-Ask your dentist about the options available to you and how much they cost.
+It's often a band 3 treatment, but may be more expensive, depending on the type recommended and how it's made.
+Ask the dentist about the available options and how much they cost.

 Treating stress and anxiety

 If the underlying cause of your teeth grinding is stress or anxiety, psychological treatments, such as cognitive behavioural therapy (CBT), may help.